-At the same time, Italy’s Albanian adviser, a fanatical fascist named Nebil Dino from Chemuria, a personal friend of Ciano, believed that Greece would cede itself to Italy without fighting.
+At the same time, Italy’s Albanian adviser, a fanatical fascist named Nebil Dino from Chemuria and a personal friend of Ciano, believed that Greece would cede itself to Italy without fighting.

 At the end of August 1940, Dino went on a secret propaganda mission to Preveza and Athens and distributed money to a number of Greeks who were friendly to Italy.

-The Albanian agent argued that “the Greek people do not seem willing to fight,” that “the Metaxas government is hated by many” and that “the king is neither appreciated nor loved.”
+The Albanian agent argued that “the Greek people do not seem willing to fight,” that “the Metaxas government is hated by many,” and “the king is neither appreciated nor loved.”

-On August 22, 1940, Italy decided to attack Greece on October 10, 1940, in order to give priority to the war in North Africa in coordination with the German attack on England.
+On August 22, 1940, Italy decided to plan an attack on Greece for October 10, 1940 in order to give priority to the war in North Africa in coordination with the German attack on England.

 At the same time, Greece had begun a series of war preparations in 1939.
-At the end of August 1940, the government had laid nets in all ports to blockade them, laid down strict rules for airports regarding foreign air services, and called back to arms those men who had already served their military duty.
+At the end of August 1940, the government had laid nets in all ports as blockades, laid down strict rules for airports regarding foreign air services, and called back to arms those men who had already served their military duty.

 On September 28, 1940, the British ambassador to Athens, Sir Charles Michael Palairet, informed London that Chief of General Staff Alexandros Papagos, was ready, if necessary, to fight Italy.